Last fact-checked: 26 January 2019

 Tourism is another major industry – the variety of classical architectural styles in the center housing a large number of galleries, museums and libraries, as well as theaters, concert halls and auditoriums.
 The city was named American Capital of Culture in 2005, and the cultural aspects alone ensure this historic but modern city is more than worthy of a visit.

 For anyone visiting for dental care, Guadalajara has much to offer.
-First-class, modern dental facilities are par for the course, and booking your appointment with Dental Departures ensures you will be seen by a quality-checked dentist, so you can spend less time worrying about your dental care, and more time enjoying the varied delights of this laid-back city.
+First-class, modern dental facilities are par for the course; booking your appointment with Dental Departures ensures you will be seen by a quality-checked dentist, so you can spend less time worrying about your dental care, and more time enjoying the varied delights of this laid-back city.

 Guadalajara is in the central region of Jalisco, in the Western-Pacific area of Mexico.

-Guadalajara’s international airport, Miguel Hidalgo y Costilla (GDL) is 17km south of downtown, just off the highway to Chapala, and a number of airlines fly direct from major US and Canadian cities in as little as an hour, depending on where you are flying from.
+Guadalajara’s international airport, Miguel Hidalgo y Costilla (GDL) is 17km south of downtown, just off the highway to Chapala, and a number of airlines fly direct from the major US and Canadian cities in as little as an hour, depending on where you are flying from.

-(Image by: Thomassin Mikael)
+(Image by Thomassin Mikael)

-As a visiting dental patient you can be sure the clinics are as well-equipped as anything back at home.
+As a visiting dental patient, you can be sure the clinics are as well-equipped as anything back at home.
 Likewise, you can be sure by booking through Dental Departures that you will receive care from a dentist who has been background-checked by us.
 We visit our clinics personally to ensure we are happy with their facilities, and their procedures for hygiene and safety.
 Quite simply, if we aren’t happy with any aspect of a clinic’s services, we do not list them on our site.

-Our website if packed full of information for you to make an informed choice on what dentist to choose.
+Our website is packed full of information for you to make an informed choice on what dentist to choose.
 You can see their qualifications, their experience and read real patient reviews by other patients who have had treatment with them.
 Furthermore, all our dentists offer warranties or guarantees on their services, so you can book with confidence that you will be seen by clinics and dentists who offer not just affordable services, but high-quality dentistry too.

 In Guadalajara, no matter what dental treatment you require, we have specialists who are highly skilled in all aspects of dentistry, and who can save you substantial amounts of money compared to your dentist back home:

-Yes - Guadalajara is located in the state of Jalisco and the recent US government travel advisory has stated “there is no recommendation against travel to Guadalajara and Puerto Vallarta”.
+Yes - Guadalajara is located in the state of Jalisco and the recent US government travel advisory has stated: “there is no recommendation against travel to Guadalajara and Puerto Vallarta”.
 They have stated that “the security situation along the Michoacán and Zacatecas borders continues to be unstable” and that “non-essential travel to areas of the state that borders the state of Michoacán” should be deferred.

 Guadalajara is no more of a risk to your safety than any other city in the world and you are likely to enjoy a safe trip, providing you exercise common-sense precautions, as you would in any other unfamiliar environment.